-Rats in the garden is a common problem to almost anyone who’s been living in a house.
-There are hundred of things which may attract rodents to your property.
+Rats in the garden is a common problem for almost anyone who’s been living in a house.
+There are hundreds of things which may attract rodents to your property.
 Since rats have decent a population they are the most prevalent animal you can spot at the territory of your garden or even indoors.

 We recommend reading the guide below so you can get informed about anything related to having rats in the garden such as: identification, dangers, treatment, prevention and more.

 The signs of rat infestation in the garden are clear and easy to spot.
 You won’t have to spend more than 10-15 minutes to fully investigate your property.
 This is the complete list of signs that you have rats in your yard.
 Check them out and if you recognize a few of them, then you certainly have a rat problem to deal with.

 Rat droppings are distinct and have a different shape and size compared to the mice droppings.
 If you want to learn more about it, check this detailed guide on the difference between mice and rat droppings.